-On Monday, March 16, United States President Donald Trump advised Americans to limit social gatherings to 10 people or less for at least 15 days, including closing bars, restaurants, gyms and other social spaces.
-This recommendation came on the heels of guidance from the Centers for Disease Control and Prevention.
+Starting in 2020, the United States advised Americans to limit social gatherings to 10 people or less, and had bars, restaurants, gyms and other social spaces temporary close for everyone’s safety.
+These recommendations came on the heels of guidance from the Centers for Disease Control and Prevention.

 These acts of social distancing are designed to slow the spread of COVID-19, what health professionals are calling “flattening the curve.”
 But despite the term making headlines, a lot of people still have questions about what social distancing means for them.
 We rounded up the answers to some of the most popular questions.